tesseract-ocr/tessdoc/NeuralNetsInTesseract4.00.md

 text within a large document, or it can be used in conjunction with an external text detector to recognize text from an image of a single textline.

-The neural network engine is selected by specifying `OEM_LSTM_ONLY` as the `OcrEngineMode` to `TessBaseAPI::Init`.
-(It will probably be made the default by release of 4.00.)
-From an API perspective, *that is all that is required to use it.* To recognize text from an image of a single text line, use `SetPageSegMode(PSM_RAW_LINE)`.
+The neural network engine is the default for 4.00.
+To recognize text from an image of a single text line, use `SetPageSegMode(PSM_RAW_LINE)`.
 This can be used from the command-line with `-psm 13`

-The neural network engine has not yet been integrated to enable the multi- language mode that worked with Tesseract 3.04, but this will be improved in a future release.
-Vertical text is also not yet supported, so support for Japanese and Traditional Chinese for example are limited to horizontally rendered text.
+The neural network engine has been integrated to enable the multi- language mode that worked with Tesseract 3.04, but this will be improved in a future release.
+Vertical text is now supported for Chinese, Japanese and Korean, and should be detected automatically.

 # Hardware and CPU Requirements

-The Tesseract 4.00 neural network subsystem is heavily compute-intensive, using the order of ten times the CPU resources of the base Tesseract, but the impact is mitigated, if your platform supports it as follows:
+The Tesseract 4.00 neural network subsystem is heavily compute-intensive, using the order of ten times the CPU resources of the base Tesseract, but the impact is mitigated, if your platform supports it, as follows:

 *   Open MP allows use of four cores in parallel if your machine has them.
 *   Intel/AMD processors that support SSE and/or AVX benefit from SIMD